• Recipes

 Step 1

-Rinse kombu under running water to reduce some of its sliminess (it will not completely come off).
-Cut the kombu into pieces less than 2-inches (5 cm) wide, and then slice it into long, very thin strips.
+Rinse the kombu under running water to reduce some of the sliminess (it won't come off completely).
+Cut the kombu into pieces less than 2 inches (5 cm) wide, then slice them into long, thin strips.

 shio kombu_instruction-2